ravismail/Agentic_AI_jira/Agentic_jira/USER_GUIDE.md

 ## Using the Content Options

-The agent provides four ways to retrieve meeting notes:
+The agent provides three ways to retrieve meeting notes:

-1. **Search Google for Meeting Minutes**: Enter a query, and the agent will find relevant URLs for you to scrape.
-2. **Scrape specific URL**: Enter a direct link to a website or public document.
+1. **Scrape specific URL**: Enter a direct link to a website or public document.
-3. **Scrape Configured Confluence Page**: Uses the URL provided in `config.py` to fetch internal documentation directly.
+2. **Scrape Configured Confluence Page**: Uses the URL provided in `config.py` to fetch internal documentation directly.
-4. **Manual Input / Paste Meeting Notes**: **(Recommended for privacy)** Paste your notes directly into the terminal or type them in.
+3. **Manual Input / Paste Meeting Notes**: **(Recommended for privacy)** Paste your notes directly into the terminal or type them in.
 Type `DONE` on a new line when you are finished.

 ---